wangyunnan/Real-Time-Semantic-Segmentation/README.md

 Environment: Ubuntu 18.04; Anaconda 5.2.0; pytorch 1.1.0; PyQt5; OpenCV 3.4.9.

-The code will be available after the article is received.
+The code will be available after the paper is received.

 In order to provide experimental results, I uploaded checkpoints for you to check.